 Yet another one based on a film, this time the Jackie Chan buddy cop comedy.
 Fortunately the TV series is without the unbelievably annoying Chris Tucker.

 Jeffrey Tambor (Arrested Development) stars as the transgender Maura Pfefferman in a half hour novelistic series that explores family, identity, sex, and love.

-Once Upon A Time is back in the UK on Netflix, with new episodes airing right after the US.
+Once Upon A Time is back in the UK on Netflix, with new episodes airing on Mondays.

-Irish mother and son go on adventurous trips again.
+Mothers and sons go on adventurous trips again.
+Now with more mammies!